Jonathan Osorio: International career

 Osorio scored his first goal for Canada against Bermuda in a friendly on January 22, 2017.
 Osorio was named to Canada's 2017 CONCACAF Gold Cup squad on June 27, 2017.
 Osorio was named to his fourth Gold Cup squad on May 30, 2019, ahead of the 2019 edition.
 In July 2021 Osorio was named to the squad for the 2021 CONCACAF Gold Cup.

 On October 7, 2021, during a 2022 FIFA World Cup qualification match, Osorio scored a goal against Mexico in an eventual 1–1 draw.
 The goal was the first that Canada had scored against Mexico at Estadio Azteca since 1980.
 In November 2022, Osorio was named to Canada's 26-man squad for the 2022 FIFA World Cup.
-He made his debut as a substitute in Canada's opening game, a 1-0 defeat to Belgium.
+He appeared in all three matches for Canada at the tournament, as the team was eliminated in the group stage.

+In June 2023, Osorio was named to Canada's 23-man squad contesting the 2023 CONCACAF Nations League Finals.
+On June 19, he was called-up to the squad for the 2023 CONCACAF Gold Cup.

+In June 2024, Osorio was named to Canada's squad for the 2024 Copa América.

 Personal life

 Osorio's parents are Colombian – his father is a native of Cali, while his mother was born in Medellín.
 Osorio's younger brothers, Anthony and Nicholas, previously played for Toronto FC II.